Land transaction tax: Threshold for Welsh version of stamp duty to rise

 Stamp duty changes in England triggered extra Welsh funding of £70m last week.

+The Tories called for more help for first time buyers, while Plaid Cymru said the Welsh government should keep the base rate of income tax at 20% in Wales, when it is due to fall to 19% next April.

-Ms Evans said "This is a change tailored to the unique needs of the housing market in Wales and contributes to our wider vision of a fairer tax system.
+Ms Evans said: "This is a change tailored to the unique needs of the housing market in Wales and contributes to our wider vision of a fairer tax system.

 "61% of homebuyers will not pay tax on their purchase."

 Unlike England, Wales has no special threshold for first-time buyers.

-The average price of a house in June in Wales was £213,091, according to Land Registry data.
+Ms Evans did not introduce one in her statement on Tuesday.

 What are the new rates?